 - Micro photography

-Students will choose one topic out of seven thematic titles and explore that concept with their choice of media, techniques and inspiration.
+Students will choose one topic out of five thematic titles set from AQA and explore that concept with their choice of media and postproduction.

 • 96 marks